Hardy DIG (Diversity and Inclusion Group)

 Hardy DIG is a parent/caregiver-run volunteer group that celebrates diversity at Hardy and works to make our school a more welcoming and inclusive place for all families.

-Over the past several years, we've run the Hardy Caregiver English Language Learner Conversation Group, maintained the Little Diverse Library, in addition to other projects that celebrate diversity and promote inclusion.
+Over the past several years, we've run the Hardy Caregiver English Language Learner Conversation Group and maintained the Little Diverse Library, in addition to other projects that promote inclusion.

-Please contact Michiko Kurata with questions or to find out how you can get involved.
+Our Hardy DIG coordinator is Michiko Kurata.
+Contact her with questions or to find out how you can get involved: firstname.lastname@example.org.

 The Hardy DIG Little Free Library